Game Changer

 Author: John Coy

-John Coy is the author of young adult novels, the 4 for 4 middle-grade series, and nonfiction and fiction picture books including Hoop Genius, Game Changer, Their Great Gift, Dads, and If We Were Gone.
-He has received numerous awards for his work including a Marion Vannett Ridgway Award, a Charlotte Zolotow Honor, a Bank Street College Best Book of the Year, and the Burr/Warzalla Award for Distinguished Achievement in Children's Literature.
+John Coy is the author of young adult novels, the 4 for 4 middle-grade series, and nonfiction and fiction picture books including Hoop Genius, Game Changer, Their Great Gift, Dads, If We Were Gone, and Where We Come From.
+He has received numerous awards for his work including a Marion Vannett Ridgway Award, a Charlotte Zolotow Honor, a Bank Street College Best Book of the Year, and the Burr/Warzalla Award for Distinguished Achievement in Children’s Literature.
 John lives by the Mississippi River in Minneapolis.

 Illustrator: Randy DuBurke

-Randy DuBurke has been a professional illustrator for over twenty years.
-He has done comic book art, animation, editorial illustration, book covers, and children's books.
+Randy DuBurke has been a professional illustrator for over thirty years.
+He has done comic book art, animation, editorial illustration, book covers, and children’s books.
 He lives in Switzerland with his wife and two children.

 Awards